amendlik/salt-gen-resource/README.md

 ```
 When using a function alias (`allgrains`, in the example above), be sure to supply the name with `--mine-function`.

+**Note:** Salt Mine values are refreshed according to the interval defined by the `mine_interval` option (60 minutes, by default).
+When the mine configuration is created or changed, the values will not be updated until the next interval elapses.
+To force an immediate update, use the [`mine.update`](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.mine.html#salt.modules.mine.update) function.

-See the [online documentation](https://docs.saltstack.com/en/latest/topics/mine/#the-salt-mine) for more detail.
+See the Salt Mine [online documentation](https://docs.saltstack.com/en/latest/topics/mine/#the-salt-mine) for more detail.

 ## Configuration